Normalisers of parabolic subgroups of Artin--Tits groups and Tits cone intersections: Introduction

 \subsection{Acknowledgements}

 We thank Juan Gonz\'{a}lez-Meneses, Bob Howlett, Luis Paris and Michael Wemyss for useful discussions.
 We also thank the organisers of ParisFest, where part of this work was initiated.
+We are grateful to an anonymous referee whose careful reading of our manuscript greatly improved it.
 This work was supported by the Australian Research Council grant DP230100654.
 The first author was supported by the research project PID2022-138719NA-I00 financed by the Spanish Ministry of Science and Innovation.
 The third author acknowledges the FAMSI collaboration between the Australian National University and CNRS.